Adobe Lightroom Guide

 Quickly Reset the Sliders

-If your client wants to have their watermark on the photos, you can easily add one in Lightroom.
+If your client wants their watermark on the photos, you can easily add one in Lightroom.
 To do this, click on Lightroom > Edit Watermarks.
 On the screen that loads, you’ll be able to apply an image or set a text watermark.
 You can also adjust the opacity and control the position of the watermark.

 Apply Settings From One Photo to Others in Your Catalog